isabella232/office-developer-exchange-docs.pt-BR/docs/web-service-reference/createattachment-operation.md

 - [Conteúdo](content.md)

-## <a name="successful-file-createattachment-response-example"></a>Exemplo de resposta bem-sucedida CreateAttachment de arquivo
+## <a name="successful-file-createattachment-response-example"></a>Exemplo de resposta de CreateAttachment de arquivo bem-sucedido

 ### <a name="description"></a>Descrição